-“Just remember that Dumbo didn’t need the feather; the magic was in him.”
+“Just remember that Dumbo didn’t need the feather;

-— Stephen King, On Writing
+Stephen King, On Writing

-Visit a Tuscan winery with me in “Gallery.”
+- Visit a Tuscan winery with me in “Gallery.”

-Read the boring CYA information in “About.”
+- Read my background information in “About.”

-Visit “The Raven Lunatic” and imagine why the voices in my head put a cat’s hairballs and the Pensive Dane in the same article.
+- Visit “The Raven Lunatic” and imagine why the voices in my head put a cat’s hairballs and the Pensive Dane in the same article.

-Stories.
+Words.
 Magic.
-Much more.
 Quoth the raven.
+Forevermore.